m3y54m/avr-playground/README.md

 ## [Measure VCC using ADC](06-adc-measure-vcc)

-Use ADC to measure VCC voltage without using any I/O pin or external component.
+Use ADC to measure VCC voltage without using any I/O pin or any external component.

 - [AN2447: Measure VCC/Battery Voltage Without Using I/O Pin on tinyAVR and megaAVR](https://ww1.microchip.com/downloads/en/Appnotes/00002447A.pdf)
 - [AVR126: ADC of megaAVR® in Single-Ended Mode](http://ww1.microchip.com/downloads/en/AppNotes/00002538A.pdf)